 This working group of the Workforce Development Committee, is a networking opportunity for transit system driver trainers, instructors, and curriculum designers to share best practices, develop solutions, and explore cutting edge innovations in talent development and knowledge transfer with their peers.
 Document sharing is provided through CUTA’s Members’ Only Section.
 Current priority areas of discussion include onboard cameras, CVOR, Driver Certification Program and safe bus handling in close quarters.

-Talent Acquistion and Recruiters Networking Group
+Talent Acquistion and Recruiter Networking Group

-Supervisors Networking Group
+Supervisors' Networking Group